dianastebbins/homework4-CodeQuiz/README.md

                 otherwise
                     display message Correct!
             increment currentQuestion counter
-    when last question in array is answered stop timer
+-    when last question in array is answered
+-        stop timer
-        switch to Result Page
+-        switch to Result Page
-    OR
+-    OR
-    if timer runs out
+-    if timer runs out
-        switch to Result Page
+-        switch to Result Page
-When Results Page is displayed (see Page Design Notes for components)
+-When Results Page is displayed (see Page Design Notes for components)
-    show current timer/score
+-    show current timer/score
-    when user presses Submit on Enter Initials line if no data/initial were entered
+-    when user presses Submit on Enter Initials line
+-        if no data/initial were entered
-            display error message
+-            display error message
-        otherwise
+-        otherwise
-            save initials and high score to memory switch to High Scores page
+-            save initials and high score to memory
+-            switch to High Scores page
-When High Scores Page is displayed (see Page Design Notes for components)
+-When High Scores Page is displayed (see Page Design Notes for components)
-    display current high score(s) list in memory when user presses Go Back button switch to Intro Page when user presses Clear High Scores button, remove initials and scores from memory When user presses High Scores link in top left, switch to High Scores Page
+-    display current high score(s) list in memory
+-    when user presses Go Back button switch to Intro Page
+-    when user presses Clear High Scores button, remove initials and scores -from memory When user presses High Scores link in top left, switch to High Scores Page
 ```